 Mission and Goals

-The mission of the Department of Biblical and Theological Studies is to equip Judson University students with the skills and knowledge necessary for robust engagement with the Christian tradition.
+The mission of the Department of Biblical Studies is to equip Judson University students with the skills and knowledge necessary for robust engagement with the Christian tradition.
 The department exists to serve two constituencies.
 It offers majors and minors to students wishing to develop advanced skills and knowledge in preparation for seminary or graduate study or as a liberal arts foundation in preparation for a variety of professions.
 The department also contributes vital courses to the university’s general education core curriculum.

 The department contributes to the university’s role as "the Church at work in higher education" by providing a personal intellectual encounter with the Christian revelation through critical engagement with Scripture and significant reflection upon the Christian tradition in a dynamic liberal arts environment.
 While recognizing the integration of faith and learning in all departments, Biblical and Theological Studies plays a distinct role by explicitly providing the biblical and theological resources necessary to become "articulate proponents of Biblical Christianity."